CBD for hot flashes

 These effects could help restore neuronal balance in the hypothalamus and thus alleviate hot flashes.

-What mechanisms of action of CBD could help with hot flashes?
+Which modes of action of CBD could help with hot flashes?

 Cannabidiol (CBD) possesses a variety of therapeutic properties that can be particularly important for hot flashes during menopause.
 Studies – including preclinical research by Sui et al. (2022) and clinical data on the use of CANNEFF® VAG SUP – indicate that CBD contributes to the relief of vasomotor symptoms through multiple mechanisms: antioxidant, neuroregulatory, anxiolytic, and hormone-stabilizing.

-Antioxidant and anti-inflammatory effects
+antioxidant and anti-inflammatory effects

 -